mqudsi/syngesture/README.md

 lrwxrwxrwx 1 root root 9 Feb 11 16:16 /dev/input/by-path/pci-0000:00:15.0-platform-i2c_designware.0-event-mouse -> ../event4
 ```

-In this case, our `/dev/input/...` device is actually a symlink to another character device, so we
+As you can see from the output, in this case our `/dev/input/...` device is actually a symlink to
-need to use `ls -al` again to find out who actually owns it, replacing the final part of the device
+another character device, so we need to use `ls -al` again to find out who actually owns it,
-path (`pci-0000..`) with the symlink target (`../event4`):
+replacing the final part of the device path (`pci-0000..`) with the symlink target (`../event4`):

 ```sh
 $ ls -al /dev/input/by-path/../event4